-Unrealistic Expectations: 45% responded that they felt unrealistic expectations led them to a dissolution of marriage.
+Unrealistic Expectations: 45% responded that they felt unrealistic expectations led them to divorce.
 Flexibility is essential, but it is something almost every couple has to work on consistently.

-Lack of Equality: Close to 44% (one of the largest percentages in the survey) answered that they felt their marriage was unequal, that provided a reason for a divorce in Arizona, and that it eventually led them to dissolve the marriage.
+Lack of Equality: Close to 44% (one of the largest percentages in the survey) answered that they felt their marriage was unequal which eventually led them to dissolve the marriage.
 When one individual in the partnership feels an undue share of the load, it often leaves the spouse feeling disenfranchised with the marriage and either leads to an affair or a divorce or both.

 Of course, just because it’s a common reason for divorce, doesn’t mean that it’s your reason.
 Your situation may or may not fall into one of these categories.